Outsourcing Insights

 What tasks should a small business outsource first?

-Start with time-consuming or specialist tasks that are not central to your competitive advantage.
-Common starting points include customer support, content marketing, recruitment support, bookkeeping, admin tasks, and website maintenance because these functions are repeatable and benefit from specialist expertise.
+Start with time-consuming, process-driven tasks that aren't central to your core offering.
+Common starting points include customer support, social media and content marketing, bookkeeping, web maintenance, and recruitment.
+These functions are well-suited to outsourcing because they're repeatable and benefit from specialist expertise.

 How much can small businesses save through outsourcing?